matangrinberg/matangrinberg.github.io/docs/index.markdown

 # ABOUT

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.

-# PUBLICATIONS

 I am a PhD student at the Berkeley Center for Theoretical Physics at the University of California, Berkeley.
 I work with Dr. Benjamin Nachman at Berkeley Lab and am interested in machine learning applications to high-energy physics, theoretical machine learning and quantum computing.
 Previously I studied string theory and quantum gravity at the University of Cambridge (Part III) and Princeton University (undergraduate).

+# PUBLICATIONS

 [Google Scholar](https://scholar.google.com/citations?user=dJMiGbsAAAAJ)
 [LinkedIn](https://www.linkedin.com/in/matan-grinberg/)